jonetiz/cs122-stocks/README.md

 Both APIs are used for the following:
 - Alpha Vantage
-  - Only used to retrieve full history on stock data
+  - Retrieve full historical OHLC data (Polygon limits to 2 years history for free tier)
+  - Get news feed
 - Polygon
   - Retrieve recent trading data (which updates cached alpha vantage data)
   - Retrieve list of all tickers